Epic (Malta)

-Epic Communications Limited (formerly Vodafone Malta Limited) is a Maltese mobile network operator, and the second largest mobile network in Malta by number of customers.
-The company offers a full range of Voice, SMS and mobile Data services over 2G, 3G, 4G and 4G+ networks.
-The company adopted the current brand name in November 2020 after its acquisition by Monaco Telecom.
+Epic Communications Limited (from 1989 to 1997 Telecell Limited, and then from 1997 to 2020 Vodafone Limited) is a Maltese mobile network operator, and the largest mobile network in Malta by number of customers.

+The company offers a full range of Voice, SMS and mobile Data services over 2G, 3G, 4G, 4G+ and 5G networks.

 History

+Telecell (1989-1997)

-Telecell Limited was established in 1989 as the first mobile network provider in Malta.
+Telecell was established in 1989 as the first mobile network provider in Malta.
 The first call was made on the Telecell network in 1990 whilst the first GSM call was made in 1997.

+Vodafone (1997-2020)

+In 1997 Telecell was rebranded as Vodafone.

 Vodafone Malta's international gateway was launched in 2004 making it the first company in Malta to offer resilience and backup on international connectivity to the local business community.
 The international gateway spans approximately 250 km between Malta and Catania carrying three main types of traffic: Internet, Voice and Data.
 During August 2006, Vodafone was the first mobile network operator to deploy 3G followed by the launch of HSDPA for high speed data transmission in December 2006.
 In June 2007, Vodafone Malta launched fixed broadband based on WiMax technologies.

 In 2008, Vodafone opened its Mobile Network to Virtual Network Operators.
 This was made possible through an agreement with ASPIDER Solutions.
 One of the virtual operators using the Vodafone network is Redtouch Fone.
-In 2010, Vodafone added another first when it announced the launch of an even faster mobile data service with nationwide download speeds of 14.4Mbit/s.
+In 2010, Vodafone added another first when it announced the launch of an even faster mobile data service with nationwide download speeds of 14.4 Mbit/s.
 In 2012, another first for Malta was launched by Vodafone.
-The new 21.6Mbit/s HSPA capability was launched live across all of Vodafone's coverage area.
-Vodafone started also rolling out the very latest 42Mbit/s capability across key areas and high traffic sites on its network.
+The new 21.6 Mbit/s HSPA capability was launched live across all of Vodafone's coverage area.
+Vodafone started also rolling out the very latest 42 Mbit/s capability across key areas and high traffic sites on its network.
 Vodafone Malta announced its roll out of a 4G network in October 2013.
 It is the first mobile operator in Malta with an operating 4G network and in June 2017 Vodafone Malta has announced 4G+.

 In 2017, Vodafone became the first network to introduce superfast 4.5G to the Maltese islands, making it the country's fastest network.
-The new technology allows for the downloading of data at unprecedented speeds – 33 per cent faster than any other network available in Malta and Gozo – at 300Mbit/s.
+The new technology allows for the downloading of data at unprecedented speeds – 33 per cent faster than any other network available in Malta and Gozo – at 300 Mbit/s.

 In October 2018, Vodafone Malta introduced NB-IoT (narrow band IoT) to Malta bringing the next generation IoT technology to the local market.

-On 19 December 2019, Vodafone Group Plc announced that it has entered into an agreement to sell 100% of Vodafone Malta to Monaco Telecom SAM for a cash consideration equivalent to an Enterprise Value of €250 million; the sale was accomplished on 31 March 2020.
+On 19 December 2019, Vodafone Group announced that it has entered into an agreement to sell 100% of Vodafone Malta to Monaco Telecom for a cash consideration equivalent to an Enterprise Value of €250 million; the sale was accomplished on 31 March 2020.

+Epic (since 2020)

-On November 17, 2020, the company changed its name into Epic Malta (stylised 'epic'), and announced that it would be the first company in Malta that would not rely on lock-in contracts.
+On November 17, 2020, the company changed its name into Epic, and announced that it would be the first company in Malta that would not rely on lock-in contracts.